skysoulkeeper/CompanyScopeAnalyzer/Readme.md

 ## Notes
 - If you are not located in the United States, you may need to use a VPN or Proxy for the script to function correctly.
+- For the FL, GA portals, please specify the exact name of the prospective company.
+For example, use "APPLE LLC" or "APPLE INC." It is crucial to use the appropriate suffix for the company, such as LLC or INC. By default, a name without a suffix will be processed by appending LLC to it - for instance, "APPLE" will be treated as "APPLE LLC".
+If you explicitly provide "APPLE INC," then that exact company name will be processed.
+This specificity is due to the unique structure of some state portals. 🤷
 ## Development
 - Created to automate a tedious manual task.
 - Tested on Windows and MacOS with Python version 3.12 and 3.9.